TO THE MEMBERS OF JK LAKSHMI CEMENT LIMITED

 8. In our opinion on the basis of audit procedures and according to the informationand explanations given to us the Company has not defaulted in repayment of loans andborrowings to financial institutions banks government and dues to debenture holders.

 9. On the basis of information and explanations given to us term loan were applied forthe purpose for which the loans were obtained.
 No moneys have been raised during the yearby way of initial public offer or further public offer.

-10. Based on the audit procedure performed and on the basis of information andexplanations provided by the management no fraud by the Company and no fraud on theCompany by its officers or employees has been noticed or reported during the course of theaudit.
+10. Based on the audit procedure performed and on the basis of information andexplanations provided by the management no fraud by the Company and no fraud on theCompany by its of cers or employees has been noticed or reported during the course of theaudit.

 11. According to the information and explanations given to us and based on ourexamination of the records of the Company managerial remuneration has been paid/ providedin accordance with the requisite approvals mandated by the provisions of section 197 readwith Schedule V to the Companies Act.
-Read with Note no. 54(ii)(a)&(iii) of thestandalone financial statement.
+Read with Note no. 68(ii)&(iii) of thestandalone Ind AS financial statements.

-13. According to the information and explanations and records made available by themanagement of the Company and audit procedure performed for transactions with the relatedparties during the year the Company has complied with the provisions of Section 177 and188 of the Act where applicable.
-As explained and as per records details of relatedparty transactions have been disclosed in the standalone financial statements as per theapplicable Accounting Standards.
+13. As per the information and explanations and records made available by themanagement of the Company and audit procedure performed for transactions with the relatedparties during the year the Company has complied with the provisions of Section 177 and188 of the Act where applicable.
+As explained and as per the records / details of relatedparty transactions have been disclosed in the standalone Ind AS financial statements asrequired by the applicable Accounting Standards.